SpringHo/SQL-Challenges-and-Projects/README.md

 - Skills used : CREATE, INSERT SELECT
 ###
 - ST Request: Populate the top 5 social media platforms and have the value of active users(MAU)
-- Result: This populates the top 5 Social Media Sites & Platforms by Active Users (MAU) by the billions
 ###
 **Steps:**
 ```sql